volodymyrhudyma/blog/content/blog/how-to-create-a-custom-matcher-in-jest.md

 ---
-title: How to create a custom matcher in Jest?
+title: How To Create A Custom Matcher In Jest?
 tag:
   - React
+promote: false
 metaDescription: Learn how to use API provided by Jest to create custom matchers.
 Jest is a JavaScript test runner, library for creating, running, and structuring tests.